 Church of St Laurence

-One of the largest parish churches in Britain, the church of St Laurence contains grand Elizabethan alabaster tombs and some...
+One of Britain's largest parish churches, the church of St Laurence contains grand Elizabethan alabaster tombs and delightfully cheeky...

-Of the many pubs, the hop-strewn Church Inn is a cosy little escape with a pulpit at the bar, tucked away on the narrow lane beside the...
+The hop-strewn Church Inn is a cosy little escape with a pulpit at the bar.
+It's tucked away on the narrow lane beside the old butter...

 Castle Sq · interesting places nearby